 He was serious!
-He really wanted to meet up with her at Diagon Alley.
-Hermione could not believe her eyes.
+Draco really wanted to meet up with her at Diagon Alley.
+Hermione couldn't believe her eyes as she scanned over the letter a few more times, making sure that she read his intentions correctly.
 Folding the letter and tucking it into her pocket, she ushered Bubo to follow her – he had been perched on her windowsill since her mother wasn't home.

 "Hungry, Bubo?"
 She asked and the owl hooted.
 Even though it looked like a ginormous flying rat, it had been flying back and forth through London for the sake of her and Draco Malfoy.
 The least she could do was feed it.

 I sound like Mum.
 She laughed to herself.
 Finding some granola, she poured it into a bowl and set it down for Bubo to feast on.
-The owl immediately gorged on crunchy nuts and honey.
+The owl immediately gorged on crunchy honey covered nuts and bran.
 The front door unlocked and Hermione looked up to see her mum and dad return from grocery shopping.

 Jean squealed and Hermione and her father exchanged glances.
 It always amused them when Jean became excited with the little owl flew into their home.
 Helping her mum and dad (after Jean got over her initial excitement of seeing Bubo Bubo), Hermione promptly informed them that she would be taking the Knight Bus in a few days' time to head to Diagon Alley.